Is Agile Project Management Only for Software?

 - Projects focused on innovation and continual improvements

-- Projects with a lot of interdependent tasks and teams that need to work closely together
+- Projects with many interdependent tasks and teams that need to work closely together

-- Projects that must be able to gather and act on rapid feedback during development
+- Projects that must be able to act on feedback during development